CenturyLinkCloud/APIDocs/Public IP/get-public-ip-address.md

     <tr>
       <td>PublicIP</td>
       <td>string</td>
       <td>The specific public IP to return details about.
-A server may have more than one public IP, and the list of available ones can be retrieved from the call to <a href="/api-docs/v2#servers-get-server">Get Server</a>.</td>
+A server may have more than one public IP, and the list of available ones can be retrieved from the call to [Get Server](../Servers/get-server.md).</td>
       <td>Yes</td>
     </tr>
   </tbody>